MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itextstoreacpservices-createrange.md

 # ITextStoreACPServices::CreateRange

 ## -description

+Creates a range object from two ACP values.

 ## -parameters

 ### -param acpStart [in]

 Contains the starting position of the range.

 ### -param acpEnd [in]

 Contains the ending position of the range.

 ### -param ppRange [out]

 Pointer to an <a href="https://docs.microsoft.com/windows/desktop/api/msctf/nn-msctf-itfrangeacp">ITfRangeACP</a> interface pointer that receives the range object.

 ## -returns

 This method can return one of these values.